Samuel Vance (sport shooter)

 Samuel Goodwin Vance (30 March 1879 - 16 May 1947) was a Canadian sport shooter who competed in the 1920 Summer Olympics and in the 1924 Summer Olympics.

-In 1920 he finished fifth with the Canadian team in the team clay pigeons competition.
-He also participated in the individual trap event but his place is unknown.
-Four years later he won the silver medal as member of the Canadian team in the team clay pigeons competition.
-In the individual trap event he finished sixth.
+In 1920, he finished fifth with the Canadian team in the team clay pigeons competition.
+He also participated in the individual trap event, but his place is unknown.
+Four years later, he won the silver medal as a member of the Canadian team in the team clay pigeons competition.
+In the individual trap event, he finished sixth.